In the insect lifecycle, what stage follows the egg?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

-In the insect lifecycle, the correct stage that follows the egg is the nymph stage in hemimetabolous insects, which undergo incomplete metamorphosis.
-In this process, insects develop from the egg into a nymph, which resembles a smaller version of the adult but lacks fully developed wings and reproductive organs.
-This stage is particularly characteristic of insects like grasshoppers and cockroaches.
+In the lifecycle of insects, the stage that follows the egg is the nymph stage specifically for hemimetabolous insects, which undergo gradual metamorphosis.
+In this lifecycle, after the eggs hatch, the nymphs emerge, resembling smaller versions of the adult but lacking fully developed wings and reproductive structures.
+This stage allows them to grow and develop through successive molts, gradually maturing into the adult form.

 Subscribe